AhmedFarrukh/DeepLearning-EdgeComputing/raspberry_pi_inference.md

 :::{.cell}
 We can now run the benchmark on the `tflite` models using the `run_benchmark` file in the `code` directory we transferred to the container earlier.
 For each model, the `run_benchmark` file runs the benchmark 10 times, storing the output in a file; the file name is the same as the model and the output files are stores in the `/root/results` directory.
 Once all models have been benchmarked, a file by the name of `completed` is created in the directory.
 In the next step, we will then parse through these output files, extract the relevant data and create plots.

-This step could take about 90 minutes.
+This step could take about 3 hours.
 :::

 :::{.cell .code}